FAU-Inf2/tree-measurements/README.md

 ## Structure

 This repository is structured as follows:
+- `data/phdthesis`: Contains the results of the phd thesis evaluation stored in JSON files.
 - `data/pso`: Contains the results or the particle swarm optimization runs stored in JSON files.
 - `data/repositories`: Contains the results of the tree differencing algorithms as JSON files.
 Each file contains the commit and file of the change, the resulting matches and the size of the edit script.